cogsandsquigs/papermc-docker/README.md

 # papermc-docker

-A container for running a PaperMC Minecraft server
+A container for running a PaperMC Minecraft server.

-## Files
+## Running

-The server location is at `/minecraft/server`, and contains the world folders, plugin folders, etc. Essentially contains everything that the server creates to run itself.
+This container uses Alpine Linux, but it should work as normal regardless.
+If there are any issues, please don't hesitate to reach and create an issue.

+This docker container exposes the Minecraft server at port 25565 (as per typical Minecraft).
+If you want a different port, map it as such.

+> [!NOTE]
+> By default, Spark is disabled due to it crashing on alpine linux.

 ## Configuration

-Configuration is done via environment variables and build arguments.
+Program configuration is done via environment variables and build arguments.
+PaperMC configuration is described below:

+### PaperMC

+The server location is at `/minecraft`, and contains the world folders, plugin folders, datapack folders, mod folders, etc. Essentially contains everything that the server creates to run itself.

 ### Environment Variables